Aaron98990/ways-of-the-game/misconduct.md

 Players give information on how they want the game called.
 Take it in sometimes.

 If you respond publically (usually not needed), keep your response extremely brief (1-3 words) or use gestures only.
 No need to respond again or be sucked into an argument.
 Do not say "I think" or "I thought" as it conveys uncertainity, say "I have" or "I called" or better no filler.
-Match officials should say less than more as the more they say, the more they will be misheard, misunderstood/misinterpreted, or contradict themselves.
-Also, particiapnts are more emotional (and exhausted) than logical.
+Match officials should say less than more as the more they say, the more they will be misheard, misunderstood/misinterpreted, or contradict themselves or another match official.
+Also, particiapnts are more emotional and exhausted than logical.

 Game temperature or the accumulation of small things can lead for these to be considered dissent.